Giddius/Antipetros_Discord_Bot/glossary.md

 <br>

 Asynchronus code excecution.
 It is the reason why the bot still responds even though there is a command already running.
-Some aweful implementation which makes code duplication almost mandatory.
+Awful implementation makes code duplication almost mandatory.
 I may write more about it when I stop hating it like the devilspawn it is.

 __asnycio function definition__:
 ```py